IP-CAM/OCStore-OC-v.3.0.2.x-UA-Install-w.Ashshop-Custom-Theme/readme.md

-<H1> Starter for UKR Localization Ocstore </ H1>
+<h1> Starter for UKR Localization Ocstore </h1>
 <p> Fast sweeping store based on Ocstore 3,02 </ p>
 <p> Package disabled English.
 Language, only Ukrainian and Russian, Demo Danes <br>
-Languages ​​if desired can include, just they interfere with the development </ p>
+Languages ​​if desired can include, just they interfere with the development </p>
-<p> In addition to the abstore of the OCSTORE package, </ p>
+<p> In addition to the abstore of the OCSTORE package, </p>
 <p>
 1. Auto SEO URL <br>
 2. Export / Import Tool (v3.22) for OpenCart 3.x <br>